gtk-rs/gtk-rs.github.io/docs-src/tutorial/gir_tutorial.md

     };
 }

-One complication here is that the assert_initialized_main_thread macro depends on the exact library.
-If it's GTK-based then the above macro is likely correct, unless the library has its own initialization function (which would need to be handled in addition to GTK here).
-For non-GTK-based libraries this macro would do nothing if there's no library initialization function, and otherwise it handles that function.
+One complication here is that the `assert_initialized_main_thread!` macro depends on the exact library.
+If it's GTK-based then the above macro is likely correct, unless the library has its own initialization function.
+If it has its own initialization function it would need to be handled in addition to GTK's here in the same way.
+For non-GTK-based libraries this macro would handle the initialization function of that library in the same way, or if there is none would simply do nothing.

 ### Other gir options